The Classic Anxiety Attack

 Treatment for anxiety disorders depends on how severe the disorder is.
 Typically, anxiety disorders are treated with medication and cognitive-behavioral therapy (CBT), or a combination of the two.

-Whilst treatments are usually doctor recommended, patients have a say in their treatment.
+Your doctor usually will recommend treatment for patients with anxiety disorders.
+However, patients do have a say in their treatment.
 For example, when I was first diagnosed with anxiety, my doctors pushed for medication, but I refused to take any.
 I was afraid that medication would make the world seem foggy.

 Get some Therapy … Really!